 The London Loop is an enjoyable 150 mile walk around the edges of London.
 There is a companion 78 mile walk within it called the Capital Ring.
 Some call the Capital Ring walking the North and South Circular Roads and the Loop as walking round the M25.
 Neither of these are strictly true.
 The Capital Ring does meet these roads at a couple of points but apart from a few yards never along them.
 The M25 is seen only twice from the Loop, once in the distance when it crosses the Queen Elizabeth Bridge at Dartford and again near Heathrow.
 It is entirely within the M25.
 I prefer to call it the Zone 6 walk as it largely follows the outer boundary of the TFL tube Zone 6 at its access points.

 I walked the Capital Ring between August 2018 and February 2019 and the Loop from February 2019 onwards.
 All these trips were blogged in the Mensa forums in their 'Day in the Life of This Mensan' thread, accessible to Mensa members.
 Following requests I have written these blog pages based on those blog accounts starting from Section 14, June 2019.
-Earlier sections are available to Mensa members in their forums but not really accessible since they are buried in a very long thread.
+After a recent update to the Mensa website and removal of their forums these accounts have now sadly been lost.

 The London Loop is well documented.
-As well as the official descriptions from TFL there is a widely available guide book, The London Loop, by Colin Saunders which is regularly updated (though inevitably out of date as things change all the time).
+The original official descriptions at TFL have now been updated by Inner London Ramblers which posts regular updates and there is a widely available guide book, The London Loop, by Colin Saunders which is regularly updated (though inevitably out of date as things change all the time).
 TFL used to have a companion website www.walklondon.org.uk but that has been discontinued for some years and it is not clear how much support they now give to the Loop.
 I also gained much encouragement from other blogs out on the web, in particular those from Diamond Geezer who has blogged all of it in his daily blogs.